 I decided to focus on my student work and how I divide up my study time.
 This is based on recent weeks where I have spent a lot of time watching video tutorials.
 When I can’t manage much physically, and my concentration isn’t that good, I can still watch and learn!

 Here’s my ‘raw data’.
-Sometimes I spend many hours creating work in Illustrator/Indesign rather than writing my blog and so on.
+Sometimes I spend many hours creating work in Illustrator/Indesign rather than writing my blog or watching Lynda.com and so on.
 But this is accurate enough for my recent activities.

 How to represent the information?